 There is nothing quite like a fresh coat of paint to liven up your interior scheme.
 Whether you are painting directly on to fresh plaster or updating an existing room scheme, a new lick of paint can have a dramatic effect on the look and feel of a space — and the great news is that this is a job well within the capabilities of most DIYers.

-The interior of your home can be broken down into several elements — the walls and ceiling, internal woodwork, stairs and floors.
+The jobs can be broken down into several elements — painting the walls and ceiling, painting internal woodwork, and painting stairs and floors.
 Each element has different requirements where painting is concerned — the paint you use on your walls, for example (an emulsion paint), will be different to that used on woodwork.

-Before you even consider touching your walls with a paintbrush, read our comprehensive guide to painting your walls.
+Before you even consider touching your walls with a paintbrush, read our practical guide to painting your walls.
+Want colour inspiration instead?
+Check out our guide to choosing the perfect paint colours for every room in your home.

 How to paint interior woodwork